 Refrigerant is your AC unit’s cooling agent that runs through the coils.
 Without refrigerant, your system would not be able to cool your home.

 Refrigerant is not something that needs to be replaced frequently.
 In fact, the amount your unit comes with is what should last through it’s lifetime because it is repeatedly recycled.

 However, when there is a leak, your AC unit will blow warm or hot air.
 Contact your local HVAC company the second you suspect a refrigerant leak to get it fixed before it loses too much and has to be replaced.

 Dirty Air Filter & Coils

 When was the last time you changed your air filter or cleaned your AC coils?
 The evaporator coil’s job is to remove heat from the air using a cool refrigerant.
 However, if a dirty air filter is blocking the hot air from circulating, your evaporator coil will freeze.
 If blocked with dirt or debris, these parts of your AC system work longer and harder to try and pump cool air into your home.

 You should also check your outside unit to make sure nothing is blocking the hot air from escaping.
 If your AC is no longer blowing cool air, it may be time to replace your filter or call an HVAC company for a coil cleaning.

 Leave It to the HVAC Experts

 Regular maintenance visits from your local HVAC company are key to keeping your system running efficiently.
-If your AC is struggling to keep your home cool, contact Anytime HVAC or give us a call at 770-504-5881 to schedule an appointment today.
+If your AC is struggling to keep your home cool, contact Anytime Heating, Cooling and Plumbing or give us a call at 770-504-5881 to schedule an appointment today.